ajheller/adt_evaluation/README.md

 ## Running in the Cloud on Google Research Colab

-The code has been tested in Google's Colaboratory ( <https://colab.research.google.com/notebooks/intro.ipynb> ).
+The code has been tested in [Google's Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb).
 At this time, we are seeing differences when executing in a Runtime VM with a GPU, so we suggest not using a GPU until we can resolve this.
 Excution without a GPU is the default configuration in Colab.

 To reporduce the plots from our AES150 Paper: